mmistakes/so-simple-theme/events/stancon2018/index.md

 Learning is fun but we anticpate that blowing off a little steam will be called for.

-##R/C Airplanes
+## R/C Airplanes

-After dinner on day 1 we will provide designs and building materials to create your own R/C airplane.
+After dinner on Wed eve we will provide designs and building materials to create your own R/C airplane.
 The core design can be scratch built in 90 minutes or less at which point, and weather dependent, we will learn to fly our planes indoors or outdoors.
 See http://brooklynaerodrome.com for an idea of the style of airplane.
 You can also create your own designs and we will have night illumination gear.

+## S'mores By the Bonfire

+Pretty much self explanitory.
+Wed eve.

-##Snob-free Blind Wine Tasting
+## Snob-free Blind Wine Tasting

 By day 2 you will have gotten to know your fellow attendees so some social adventure is called for.
 This activity has proved wildly